Aitslab/corona/README.md

 # corona
 a repository with an NLP toolbox (in manuscript folder) and other resources for SARS-CoV-2/COVID-19 research.

-If you use our tools please cite our manuscript:
+If you use our NLP tools please cite our manuscript:
  "English dictionaries, gold and silver standard corpora for biomedical natural language processing related to SARS-CoV-2 and COVID-19" by Salma Kazemi Rashed, Johan Frid, Sonja Aits (https://arxiv.org/abs/2003.09865, cite as arXiv:2003.09865 [q-bio.OT]).
 Additional licence conditions are in the license file.

-This might be useful for everyone participating in the COVID-19 Open Research Dataset Challenge (CORD-19) or other COVID-19 hackathons: https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge
+This repo is hopefully useful for everyone participating in the COVID-19 Open Research Dataset Challenge (CORD-19) or other COVID-19 hackathons: https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge

 ## corona literature and study reports